Bhavin Rabari as Samay

 How have you been coping with the pandemic personally?

 I am like a nomad so I don’t like to be in one place for too long, and I have had to fight a lot to keep moving.
 Right now I am in Mexico City because this was the only way for me to go and attend the Tribeca Film Festival, by staying here in quarantine for fourteen days.
 Luckily, we were in post-production with Last Film Show when the lockdown hit.
 We had our ups and downs though.
 The first hundred days were very tough for me.
 At some point, I became very frustrated, and while venting we decided to stop and make a film called The Tiniest Invisible Piece of Shit instead.
 We worked about a month on it and put together a six-minute film.
 You can look it up on YouTube.
 It became so popular as well.
 Now, this is where cinema helps.
 I believe that with our current situation, this is a great opportunity for the entire humanity to unlearn at every level.

 Lastly, what are you working on next?

 The next is driven by this pandemic as well.
 I have spent this time developing and writing.
-There are two projects, one in India, a Hindi-language feature.
+There are two projects, one based in India, a Hindi-language feature.
 The other is with a producer in Los Angeles, which is a martial-arts driven trilogy.
 I don’t know if it’ll actually get made because it is so expensive.
-It’ll be a dream come true.
+It’ll be a big dream come true.
 As a filmmaker, there is also a new tool in front of me, which is the OTT.
 I am also wondering and understanding how to use these streaming platforms, and just trying to adapt to the new normal world.